itovero/SSL-EAG-NeutronPy/README.md

 **NeutronPy v1.0**: The first edition of NeutronPy created and integrated by Yuki Ito and Tino Trangia for sp21 semester.
 More Information of how NeutronPy works can be found on the directory README and the code itself.

 **NeutronPy Newest**: Our current updated iteration of NeutronPy working during the Summer 2021 timeline.
-An optimized version of 1.0
+An optimized version of 1.0.
+Added multi-threading functionalities to prevent the application from crashing on any arbitrary dataset (e.g. loading image cube and plotting / computation)

 ## How To Launch
 **1**.
 In your command line and in a directory you want NeutronPy to be in, you first want to clone this repository.